 It is convenient to rent a car but not necessary.

-If you do rent a car, we have found the best prices in renting from Dollar or National when we fly to Liberia.
+When we fly to Liberia, we have found the best prices in renting from Dollar.
 When we fly into San José, we have also rented from Service Car Rental, a local company based in the San José area.
 Their prices are competitive for 4x4s.

 A 4x4 is needed for many of the dirt roads.
 A regular car is fine for driving between Sámara/Carrillo and San José or Liberia.